 NIRSpec MPT - MOS and MSATA Program Updates

-During final planning, the observer will need to update their Catalog with candidate reference stars indicated, and with the magnitudes of the sources in the TA filters.
-The MOS observations will need to be replanned at the correct assigned angle.
-Finally, reference stars will need to be selected at the visit level in the program for each visit of a MOS observation, and TA exposure specifications will then be determined.
+For typical MOS programs, and any program using MSATA, by the initial program update two months prior to the start of the plan window, the observer must have updated their Catalog with candidate reference stars and their magnitudes in the TA filters.
+Reference stars will need to be selected at the visit level in the program for each visit of a MOS observation, and TA exposure specifications will then be determined.
 Using the actual number of reference stars expected to be observed, APT will calculate a new overhead duration for the MSATA.
+This work should be completed prior to, or upon, the first program update submission deadline in order that the observer has gone through the lengthy exercise of checking for suitable reference stars in the vicinity of the MOS observations, and registering the Catalog to Gaia sources.

-As noted in the MOS Roadmap and the NIRSpec MOS and MSATA Observing Process articles, MOS programs must be updated with final science source selections from any pre-imaging, and with the specification of reference stars for use with the MSATA target acquisition methodology.
+As noted in the MOS Roadmap and the NIRSpec MOS and MSATA Observing Process articles, MOS programs must be updated with final science source selections from any pre-imaging, and with the specification of reference stars candidates for use with the MSATA target acquisition methodology.
 FS and IFU programs using MSATA require a similar process.
-Each program will be assigned a program update deadline based on the scheduling window and selected orientation.
+Each program will be assigned one or more program update deadlines based on the scheduling window and selected orientation.

-The following sections of this article outline a sequence of steps or considerations that observers should follow leading to their MOS program update submission.
+The following sections of this article outline a sequence of steps or considerations that observers should follow leading to their MOS program update submissions.
 The information here complements the more terse MOS Roadmap.

 Assignment of the aperture position angle

-MOS observations and reference star selection can only be finalized after the aperture position angle has been assigned and the astrometric solution has been updated.
-Once the long range plan is constructed, programs that use the MSATA method of target acquisition receive an angle assignment from STScI.
+MOS observations and reference star selection can only be finalized after the aperture position angle has been assigned.
+Once the long range plan is constructed, programs that use the MSATA method of target acquisition receive an angle assignment from STScI early in the cycle.
 When the program is retrieved from STScI in APT, an assigned Aperture PA will appear in the APT program (Figure 1).
 Once angle assignments are made, STScI will make their best effort to adhere to the assignments given to each program.
 However, circumstances may occasionally require angle assignments to evolve over the course of the observing cycle.

 The Catalog update requires the addition of 4 columns to identify the candidate reference stars in the brightness range from ABmag 18 to 25 in the 3 NIRSpec filters.
 The 4 required columns should be labeled "REFERENCE", "NRS_F110W", "NRS_F140X", and "NRS_CLEAR" (see Figure 2).
 The columns represent the suitability of a source as a reference star, and its magnitude in the NIRSpec TA filters.
-The value in the "REFERENCE" column should be "TRUE" or "YES" if a source is a suitable candidate reference star, and "FALSE" or "NO" otherwise.
+The value in the "REFERENCE" column should be "TRUE" or "1" if a source is a suitable candidate reference star, and "FALSE" or "0" otherwise.
+Values of "YES" and "NO" are not currently supported.
 The values in the other 3 columns are the expected ABmag of the source in each of the NIRSpec TA filters indicated.
 Suitable candidates will have magnitudes in the NIRSpec bands from around 18 to 25, and should be isolated from other brighter sources or sources of similar brightness.
 The user is directed to read the articles NIRSpec MSATA Reference Star Selection Recommended Strategies and Predicting MSATA Reference Star Magnitudes for guidance on how to identify suitable candidates and produce the required magnitudes.
 The JWST ETC can be used to help derive these columnar data from existing magnitudes.

 If it is not already present, a column indicating the "STELLARITY" of a source should be added.
 The column should have values between 0 and 1 to indicate the degree to which the source resembles a point (1 is point-like).
+A value of -1 should be used to indicate that the stellarity is missing or unknown.
 This column is used by the pipeline processing software to determine which processing steps should be performed.
 If the Catalog for the MOS observation was produced by the NIRCam pipeline from pre-imaging or imaging in another program, it will contain a column called "IS_EXTENDED".
 This will be used to compute a STELLARITY value for MOS spectral pipeline processing if one is not already present in the Catalog.
 If a STELLARITY column has been added to the Catalog containing user-determined values, that will take precedence over the "IS_EXTENDED" column that was generated by pipeline processing.

 The MSA Catalog target can be edited up until the first MOS observation using it has been executed.